ardaku/daku/spec/api.md

 command on channel 0.
 Channel 0 is always open and after connecting can be used to send arbitrary payloads to the environment.
 The Daku API does not specify how this data is formed, so it's up to the embedder to decide.
-This feature is specifically for non-standard extensions to the API, such as being able to write a high-level operating system driver depending on Daku.
+This feature is specifically for non-standard extensions to Daku, such as being able to write a plugin API for a specific application.

 ## *Type*: `Connect`